I just like making websites. I’m a Staff Product Designer at Datadog. Before that I worked at Glitch, Genius, and thoughtbot. I live in New York.

 Most of our competitors use React-Grid-Layout but we built a layout system from the ground up that enables our dashboards to have complex grouping, responsive behavior, and usability improvements.
 You can watch me talk more about it here.

 Glitch (glitch.com) is a fun, approachable tool for making websites.
-I focused on designing and coding features for the code editor, which is where users spend most of their time, as well as product-wide features like navigation and the design system.
+I owned the design and front-end code for the IDE, which is where users spend most of their time.
+I also designed product-wide features like the navigation.

 The last big project I worked on was designing the paid product: Boosted Apps.
 You can read about it here.
 I worked on everything: the UX, branding, and even the marketing material.
 Glitch has since been acquired by Fastly.